ark1375/PyCourse/README.md

 Python Course By Alireza Khalilian
 ## Overview
 Overview of the course
-## Material
+## Contents
-The coontents of this course are based on the books __Fluent Python - Luciano Ramalho__ and __Automate the Boring Stuff with Python - Al Sweigart__.
+The contents of this course are based on the books __Fluent Python - Luciano Ramalho__ and __Automate the Boring Stuff with Python - Al Sweigart__.
-It is estimated that these contents take 16 to 20 hours to teach.
+It is estimated that these contents take 16 to 20 hours to complete.
 ### Table of Content
 1. Basics
     - Introduction